andrel/vipps-psp-recurring-api/README.md

 This repository contains developer resources for the Vipps PSP Recurring API.

-The Vipps PSP Recurring API enables the integration of recurring payments through a PSP, while making sure the PSP has total transactional control.
-The PSP recurring functionality is built as an extension to the already widely used PSPv2 API.
+The Vipps PSP Recurring API enables the integration of recurring payments for a PSP.
+The PSP recurring functionality is built as an extension to the already used PSPv2 API.

 Please see [Getting Started](https://github.com/vippsas/vipps-developers/blob/master/vipps-getting-started.md) for information about API keys, product activation, etc.